skarger/pattern_matcher/README.md

 ## Contributing

+This is a demo project, but if you insist:
-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pattern_matcher.
+Bug reports and pull requests are welcome on GitHub at https://github.com/skarger/pattern_matcher.

 ## License